-As required by section 23 of the Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013 (SA) (the Act), the Lifetime Support Authority (LSA) must have a Code of Conduct and Participant Service Charter in place, which covers:
+As required by section 23 of the Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013 (SA) (the Act), the Lifetime Support Authority (LSA) must have Participant Service Standards (also called Code of Conduct) in place, which covers:

 - the LSA’s process for deciding on eligibility

 Participant Service Standards (also called the Code of Conduct)

 The Lifetime Support Authority (LSA) delivers the South Australian Government’s Lifetime Support Scheme (LSS).

 The no fault Scheme provides necessary and reasonable treatment, care and support for people who are seriously injured in motor vehicle accidents in South Australia.

 This Participant Service Standards document sets out our commitment regarding the services provided to the Lifetime Support Scheme (LSS) participants.